xlfdll/cpm386/README.md

 * <sup>‡</sup>At the time of writing, **FreeBSD** is shipping non‑functional `cpmtools2` packages with broken `mkfs.cpm` functionality.
 To successfully build on **FreeBSD**, you *must* rebuild `cpmtools` and ensure it is **not** linked with `libdsk`.
-If you receive a `Disc rejected by driver` error on **FreeBSD** from `mkfs.cpm`, your tools are *broken* and *cannot* be used to build **CP/M‑386**.
+If you receive a `Disc rejected by driver` or a `can not make new file system: No such file or directory` error on **FreeBSD** from `mkfs.cpm`, your tools are *broken* and *cannot* be used to build **CP/M‑386**.